 - Preheat Oven to 325 degrees.
 Line a ¼ sheet pan with parchment paper and lightly spray the sides of the pan with nonstick cooking spray (focus on the sides of the pan, the top of the parchment paper only needs a very light spray).

 - Sift the Dry Ingredients in a bowl and then whisk until well blended.
-In a separate bowl, whisk the Wet Ingredients.
-Pour the wet ingredients over the dry ingredients and whisk until well blended.

 - Add the reserved 120 grams (½ cup) raspberry compote.
 Pour the melted salted butter over the batter and whisk until it is fully incorporated and the batter is smooth and shiny.